Create a model in Amazon SageMaker AI with ModelBuilder

 Define serialization and deserialization methods

-When invoking a SageMaker endpoint, the data is sent through HTTP payloads with different MIME types.
+When invoking a SageMaker AI endpoint, the data is sent through HTTP payloads with different MIME types.
 For example, an image sent to the endpoint for inference needs to be converted to bytes at the client side and sent through an HTTP payload to the endpoint.
 When the endpoint receives the payload, it needs to deserialize the byte string back to the data type that is expected by the model (also known as server-side deserialization).
 After the model finishes prediction, the results also need to be serialized to bytes that can be sent back through the HTTP payload to the user or the client.
 Once the client receives the response byte data, it needs to perform client-side deserialization to convert the bytes data back to the expected data format, such as JSON.
 At minimum, you need to convert data for the following tasks:

 Inference request serialization (handled by the client)